GoodGameDemo/gh-runner-track01/GitHub-Runners/arc/1-Install-arc.md

-# Setting Up and Using ARC Runner for GitHub Actions
+# # Exercise 2.1 Setting Up and Using ARC Runner for GitHub Actions
 This guide provides step-by-step instructions on how to set up and use the Action Runner Controller (ARC) for managing self-hosted GitHub runners on Kubernetes.

 ## Prerequisites